On the Shopping tab, users will see products and prices based on their current location by default. Prices set by retailers may vary between regions.

 Advertisers provide details about their products and update their listings on a regular basis.
 After an advertiser updates a listing, there may be a slight delay before the new information shows up on their listing on Google Shopping.

-To help you research products, we gather reviews through the Google Customer Reviews program.
+To help you research products and merchants, we gather reviews through the Google Customer Reviews program.
 These reviews are completely voluntary and we don’t compensate reviewers for submitting their opinions.

 We also gather reviews from advertisers, sellers, and third-party review providers.
 They are required to provide all reviews (both positive and negative) and they may have compensated reviewers for giving their opinions.

-After a review is published, it can’t be modified or updated and we aren’t able to contact reviewers or ask reviewers to update what they wrote.
+After a review is published, it can’t be modified or updated by Google and we aren’t able to contact reviewers or ask reviewers to update what they wrote.
 However, we may take down reviews that are flagged to us, in order to comply with legal obligations.
-A review can appear on Google Shopping for as long as the reviewed item is advertised on Google.
+A review can appear on Google for as long as the reviewed item is listed on Google.

 Reviews may be sorted in a number of different ways, including chronologically.